technofocus-pte/m365cpltdeplextdepth/README.md

-## Innovate with Microsoft 365 Copilot and build your own agents
+## Deploy and Adopt Microsoft 365 Copilot + Agents

 Welcome to the **Innovate with Microsoft 365 Copilot and build your own agents- Depth Workshop** designed to empower you with the full potential of Microsoft 365 Copilot.